breandan/kotlingrad/README.md

 fun <E: Expr<E>> twiceExprCubed(e: E): E = cubed(e) + cubed(e)
 ```

 Like [Python](https://docs.python.org/3.4/library/operator.html), Kotlin supports overloading a [limited set of operators](https://kotlinlang.org/docs/reference/operator-overloading.html), which are evaluated using a [fixed precedence](https://kotlinlang.org/docs/reference/grammar.html#precedence).
-In the current version of Kotlin𝛁, operators do not perform any computation, they simply construct a directed acyclic graph representing the symbolic expression.
+In the current version of Kotlin∇, operators do not perform any computation, they simply construct a directed acyclic graph representing the symbolic expression.
 Expressions are only evaluated when invoked as a function.

 #### First-class functions

 With [higher-order functions and lambdas](https://kotlinlang.org/docs/reference/lambdas.html), Kotlin treats [functions as first-class citizens](https://en.wikipedia.org/wiki/First-class_function).
 This allows us to represent mathematical functions and programming functions with the same underlying abstractions (typed FP).
 A number of [recent](http://www-bcl.cs.may.ie/~barak/papers/toplas-reverse.pdf) [papers](http://papers.nips.cc/paper/8221-backpropagation-with-callbacks-foundations-for-efficient-and-expressive-differentiable-programming.pdf) have demonstrated the expressiveness of this paradigm for automatic differentiation.

-In Kotlin𝛁, all expressions can be treated as functions.
+In Kotlin∇, all expressions can be treated as functions.
 For example:

 ```kotlin
 fun <T: Group<T>> makePoly(x: Var<T>, y: Var<T>) = x * y + y * y + x * x